echomesh/YouMatterSystems/YouMatter - Project Overview.md

 Join Us in Transforming Healthcare

 We invite potential partners, investors, and healthcare providers to join us in revolutionizing patient management through YouMatter.
-For more information or to schedule a meeting, please contact us at [insert contact information].
+For more information or to schedule a meeting, please contact us at callum@youmatter.systems

----

-This updated overview now includes the necessary details about network and endpoint security, the market analysis, and the correct title for Victor.
-If you have any further adjustments or additions, just let me know!